EXINEF/dva313-group-1-project-teamwork/README.md

 # BUILDING THE CO-PILOT APP
 The Co-Pilot project was created using Visual Studio 2019 and includes Visual Studio project files.

-  To Build the Co-Pilot from the repository following steps are required:
+  To Build the Co-Pilot from the repository the following steps are required:
   (I): Install Visual Studio 2019 (although other versions should probably work as well.)
   (II): Install Xamarin for Visual Studio
   (III): Install Github extension for Visual Studio